Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 - or generating a simulated set where every point is randomly determined

-- and watching the Point Value graph and analyzing the leverage structure of that particular set
+- and then analyzing the Point Value graph to understand the leverage structure of that particular set

-You can see the PV for each point either by looking at the highlighted row in the table shown in the background of the tool, or by hovering over the point in the graph.
+You can see the PV for each point either by looking at the highlighted row in the table shown in the background of the Tennis Point Value tool, or by hovering over the PV point in the graph.

-The peaks in the graph show you where your probability of winning the match can swing the most.
-The valleys and plateaus show you where your probability of winning the match moves very little.
+The peaks in the PV graph show you where your probability of winning the match can swing the most, while the valleys and plateaus show you where your probability of winning the match moves very little.

 GTO Tennis Play: What It Means (and What It Doesn’t)